DevOpsCoin/core/docs/operations/GOVERNANCE.md

 - **Contribute** — open PRs, code, or docs to strengthen the ecosystem
 - **Verify** — audit Ship-It and TreasuryOps transactions directly on Solscan
-- **Support** — build, share, or collaborate on DevOps projects funded by the Ship-It Fund
+- **Support** — build, share, or collaborate on open-source projects funded by the Ship-It Fund
 - **Discuss** — join GitHub Discussions or Telegram for roadmap feedback

 ---